awsdocs/amazon-ecs-developer-guide/doc_source/create-service.md

 **To configure VPC and security group settings for your service**

 1. For **Cluster VPC**, if you selected the EC2 launch type, choose the VPC in which your container instances reside\.
-If you selected the Fargate launch type, select the VPC that the Fargate tasks should use use\.
+If you selected the Fargate launch type, select the VPC that the Fargate tasks should use\.
+Ensure that the VPC you choose was not configured to require dedicated hardware tenancy as that is not supported by Fargate tasks\.

 1. For **Subnets**, choose the available subnets for your service task placement\.
 **Important**